MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

     </li>
    <li>Generate an event-based payload.
 Fill in the event data with the relevant information from your system.
 For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942">Dynamics 365 Fraud Protection API</a>.
     </li>
-   <li>Combine the header (which includes the access token) and the payload, and then send them to your Dynamics 365 Fraud Protection endpoint.</li>
+   <li>Combine the header (which includes the access token) and the payload, and then send them to your Fraud Protection endpoint.</li>
 </ol>

 ## View the sample app
 For additional reference, view the <a href="https://go.microsoft.com/fwlink/?linkid=2085137" target="_blank">sample merchant app</a> and the accompanying developer documentation.
-The sample app provides an example of how to call Dynamics 365 Fraud Protection APIs in real time.
+The sample app provides an example of how to call Fraud Protection APIs in real time.
 The documentation for the sample app is linked to actual sample code whenever such links are possible.
 Otherwise, code samples exist directly in the documentation.

 For guidance on configuring the sample site for your use, view <a href="https://go.microsoft.com/fwlink/?linkid=2100635" target="_blank">Configure the sample site</a>.